profezzorn/ProffieOSDocs/props/sabersense/array_selector.md

 `#define SABERSENSE_ARRAY_SELECTOR`

+Arrays must be numbered sequentially, starting at zero (0), in the field that would otherwise contain BladeID values.
+If used with Blade Detect, you would replace the array numbered zero with the array named NO_BLADE.
+When the end user cycles through the arrays, the NO_BLADE array will be ignored by Array Selector and will only be accessed by the Blade Detect process.

 When switching arrays, the switch is confirmed by playing an associated arrayx.wav file.
 If no array file is available, the system will play the font.wav file instead.
 A further optional define will play the arrayx.wav file *and* the font.wav file:

 `#define SABERSENSE_ENABLE_ARRAY_FONT_IDENT`